SQL UPDATE Statement

 IsDiscontinued |

-UPDATE Product SET IsDiscontinued = 1
+SET IsDiscontinued = 1

-Note: the value 1 denotes true.
+A BIT value of 1 denotes true.

 PRODUCT |